 How Testing Protects Formation

 Over time, this discipline becomes less about evaluation and more about nourishment.
-You begin to recognize the sound of biblical truth more readily because you have lived with it long enough to know its voice (John 10:27).
+You begin to recognize the sound of biblical truth more readily because you have lived with it long enough to know its voice.
+Jesus describes exactly this quality in John 10:27: “My sheep hear my voice, and I know them, and they follow me.”
+Familiarity with Christ produces discernment about what doesn’t sound like Him.

 Christ reigns.
 Christ restores.
 Christ will return.